3 Self-Care Routines to Kickstart Your Immune Resilience

-If you’ve ever hit your thumb with a hammer, you can see how inflammation normally occurs.
-In terms of illness, such as colds and flu, the swollen glands and puffy eyes and nose that most of us experience in response to those viruses clearly show the immune system at work trying to banish the disease from the body.
+When it comes to “acute” illness, such as colds and flu, the swollen glands and puffy eyes and nose that most of us experience in response to those virus infections clearly show the immune system at work trying to banish the disease from the body.

 Inflammation has now been linked to many serious illnesses, including:

-- Heart disease;
+- Heart disease

-- Various forms of cancer;
+- Various forms of cancer

-- Arthritis, especially rheumatoid arthritis (RA) and gout;
+- Arthritis, especially rheumatoid arthritis and gout

-- Inflammatory bowel disease (IBD);
+- Inflammatory bowel disease

 Our immune system is therefore a delicately balanced system, with inflammation being a double-edged sword.
 On the one hand, it can be helpful in keeping germs under control so we do not get sick.
 On the other hand, if the immune system gets confused, inflammation will increase as the body starts to attack itself.
 Studies have shown that inflammation can affect almost every system in the body.